 The programme will comprise of four in-house study days: three days based on the generic standards, and one GOSH specific day covering topics from focus groups.
 Study days will be a mixture of taught content, blended learning, role play and group work.

-You will then have a local induction to help familiarise yourself with your department and role.
-You will also need to complete a Clinical Competency Document and will be given the opportunity to study at level 3.
+You will also have a local induction to help familiarise yourself with your department and role.
+You will also need to complete a Clinical Competency Document and will be given the opportunity to develop your knowledge and skills in paediatric care.